terraform-google-modules/terraform-google-sql-db/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`

-In addition to `roles/cloudsql.admin`, the service account used for testing needs `roles/compute.networkAdmin` to instantiate the VPC required for testing.
+The project used for testing needs the Cloud Resource Manager API service enabled, and the service account should be assigned `roles/compute.networkAdmin` (in addition to `roles/cloudsql.admin`) to instantiate the VPC required in the tests.

 The tests will do the following: